salesforcecli/plugin-org/messages/metadata-types.md

 The API version to use.
 The default is the latest API version

-# flagsLong.resultfile
+# flagsLong.output-file

 The path to the file where the results of the command are stored.
 Directing the output to a file makes it easier to extract relevant information for your package.xml manifest file.
 The default output destination is the console.

 # flagsLong.filterknown

 Filters all the known metadata from the result such that all that is left are the types not yet fully supported by the CLI.